adams-okode/ecs-training/README.md

 More information on microservices can be found on [Martin Fowler's Blog on Microservices](https://martinfowler.com/articles/microservices.html#MicroservicesAndSoa).

 With microservice architectures, dependency on a network becomes quite key and raises reliability questions.
 As the number of services increase, you'll find that you have to deal with the interactions between them, monitor the system wide health (across all services), the network should be fault tolerant, have system wide logging and telemetry in place, handle multiple points of failure, and a lot more.
 All the services needs to have these common functionalities in place to allow smooth and reliable service to service communication.
+This is where Service Mesh implementation comes in handy.

 __What is a Service Mesh ?__